 Repeat this for the second mitten.

-The sewn together palm and wrist pieces will now be reffered to as the mitten fronts.
+The sewn-together Palm and Wrist pieces will now be referred to as the Fronts.

-You will sew over the open folded seam allowances at the thumb edge as shown above.
+You will sew the folded seam allowances open at the thumb edge, as shown above.

 If you'd like to make sure the thumb edge is sewn correctly go ahead and turn the mitten right side out and look at the point where the three pieces meet.
-It should form a neat Y shape as sewn above.
-If it doesn't look like that go ahead and rip out that section of the seam and try again.
+It should form a neat Y shape, as shown above.
+If it doesn't look like that, go ahead and rip out that section of the seam and try again.

-Once you're sure the thumb edge is sewn properly turn the mitten back inside out.
+Once you're sure the thumb edge is sewn properly, turn the mitten inside out again.